Telmooo/jpass/docs/qf_testing.md

 ![Edit Entry State Machine](assets/EditEntryStateMachine.png)

 ## Transition Tree
 It can be seen paths leading from a parent state to a child state which is the "same" as the parent state, or a parent state leading to two children states that are the "same".
 This is due to the conditons on the transitions above.
-For example, from the path of `JPass Dashboard (idle) 0` to `JPass Dashboard (idle) 2` must happen because it is needed for an entry to be selected in order to proceed to the `Edit Entry` state.
+For example, the path from `JPass Dashboard (idle) 0` to `JPass Dashboard (idle) 2` must happen because it is needed for an entry to be selected in order to proceed to the `Edit Entry` state.
 Additionally, the state `Edit Entry 0` leads to two "copies" of its own state, `Edit Entry 1` and `Edit Entry 2`, this is to represent the `Show` button and `Copy` button, which lead to the same state but have different actions.
-Similar situation can be seen on other states with this behaviour.
+Similar situations can be seen on other states with this behaviour.

 ![Edit Entry Transition Tree](assets/EditEntryTree.png)